iradab/Harmonic-Coordinates-for-Character-Animation/README.md

 # Harmonic-Coordinates-for-Character-Animation

 This project was a final project for INF 585 - Computer Animation (2020-2021) course at Ecole Polytechnique de Paris.
-This project is implementation of the paper by Pushkar Joshi - [Harmonic-Coordinates-for-Character-Animation](https://www.cs.jhu.edu/~misha/Fall07/Papers/Joshi07.pdf).
+This project is implementation of the paper by Pushkar Joshi - [Harmonic Coordinates for Character Animation](https://www.cs.jhu.edu/~misha/Fall07/Papers/Joshi07.pdf).

 The details of our implementation are described in the [report](https://github.com/iradab/Harmonic-Coordinates-for-Character-Animation/blob/main/Harmonic_coordinates_report.pdf).